sdinukad/egg-grid-overlay/README.md

-# Windows Grid Overlay
+# Pokemmo Egg Grid Overlay

-A simple, lightweight, and resizable grid overlay for Windows, ideal for gaming, design work, or aligning on-screen elements.
-The overlay is fully click-through and can be resized and moved on the fly with a global hotkey.
+A lightweight, resizable grid overlay specifically designed to speed up the process of shiny hunting eggs in Pokemmo.
+Stop losing track of which row you're on.
+Stop recounting slots.
+Shave seconds off every cycle and save hours on your next hunt.

 ![screenshot](screenshot.png)

 ---

+This tool overlays a simple, clean **10x6 grid** onto your screen.
+You can perfectly align this grid with your Pokemmo PC box.

 ## Features

-- **Custom Grid:** A clean 10x6 grid overlay.
-- **Toggle Mode:** Switch between a locked, click-through overlay and an interactive resize mode.
-- **Global Hotkey:** Use **Ctrl+Alt+G** to enter/exit resize mode at any time.
+- **Perfect Fit:** The 10x6 grid is designed to align with a 2x3 selection of PC boxes.
+- **Toggle Resize Mode:** A global hotkey lets you adjust the grid's size and position on the fly.
+- **Click-Through:** When locked, the overlay is completely invisible to your mouse, allowing you to play normally.
-- **Persistent Position:** The application remembers its last size and position.
+- **Persistent Memory:** The app saves its last position, so you only have to set it up once.
-- **Lightweight:** Minimal resource usage and a single executable file.
-- **System Tray Access:** Right-click the tray icon to exit or toggle resize mode.

-## How to Use
+- **Lightweight:** A single, tiny executable with minimal resource usage.
+It just works.

+## Quickstart Guide

 1. Run `grid_overlay.exe`.
-2. The grid will appear on your screen.
-In this default mode, all mouse clicks "pass through" the grid to the windows underneath.
-3. Press **Ctrl+Alt+G** to enter **Resize Mode**.
-4. A border and title bar will appear.
-The window is now solid and can be moved and resized.
+2. Press **Ctrl+Alt+G**.
+A border and title bar will appear, and the window will become solid.
+3. Go to your PC in-game.
+Drag and resize the grid window until it aligns perfectly with your PC boxes.
-5. When you are done, press **Ctrl+Alt+G** or **ESC** to lock the grid.
-The borders will disappear, and it will become click-through again.
+4. Once aligned, press **Ctrl+Alt+G** or **ESC** to lock the grid.
+The borders will vanish, and the overlay will become click-through again.
+5. Happy hunting!

-6. To close the application, right-click its icon in the system tray and select **Exit**.
+To close the application, **right-click** its icon in the system tray and select **Exit**.

-## How to Compile
+## Compiling From Source

-To compile this project from source, you will need the MinGW-w64 toolchain with `g++` and `windres`.
+If you want to build the project yourself, you'll need the MinGW-w64 toolchain (`g++` and `windres`).

-1.  **Compile the resources:**
+1.  **Compile the Windows resources:**
     ```bash
     windres resources.rc -o resources.o
     ```

-2.  **Compile the application and link the resources:**
+2.  **Compile the C++ source and link everything:**
     ```bash
     g++ grid_overlay.cpp resources.o -o grid_overlay.exe -std=c++17 -static -static-libgcc -static-libstdc++ -mwindows -municode -lcomctl32 -lgdi32 -lshell32
     ```

+## Disclaimer

+This is a third-party, fan-made tool and is not affiliated with the PokeMMO project or its developers.
+It is a simple screen overlay and does not interact with the game's memory, packets, or executable in any way.
+It complies with the fair play rules by acting as a simple visual aid, similar to putting a transparent sticker on your monitor.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.